 The funded ratio (the ratio of the actuarial value of assets to the actuarial accrued liability) is a standard measure of a plan's funded status.
 In the absence of benefit improvements, it should increase over time, until it reaches 100%.
-The funded ratio, as can be seen in Table 3 of this report, decreased from 98.6% to 89.6% between the valuations.
-The funded ratio decreased from the prior valuation primarily due to salary increases for individual members being significantly larger than expected and the return on investments being less than expected.
-If the market value of assets were used, rather than the actuarial value, the funded ratio would be 85.6%.
+The funded ratio, as can be seen in Table 3 of this report, increased from 89.6% to 90.9% between the valuations.
+The funded ratio increased from the prior valuation primarily from a change in the interpretation of the benefit/contribution provisions.
+If the market value of assets were used, rather than the actuarial value, the funded ratio would be 90.0%.

-The employer contribution rate increased from 14.45% to 17.24% for fiscal year 2015.
+The employer contribution rate decreased from 17.24% to 17.22% for fiscal year 2016.